About the Museum

 The museum’s permanent collection of more than 2,500 works by artists such as Pablo Picasso, Frank Stella, and Alfred Stieglitz serve as a rich resource for students, faculty, and other scholars.

-The museum staff plans and regularly mounts exhibitions in three buildings on the Ohio Wesleyan campus (in addition to the main Ross building, the University also has the Mowry Alumni Gallery inside its Mowry Alumni Center and Gallery 2001 inside Beeghly Library).
-Below is more information about all of our current exhibitions.
+The museum staff plans and regularly mounts exhibitions in two buildings on the Ohio Wesleyan Campus.
+In addition to the main Ross building the university also runs Gallery 2001 inside Beeghly library.